 Establishing rapport and listening to the patient's narrative

 Understanding the suicide attempt, its background, the events preceding it, and the circumstances in which it occurred

-Fully assessing the patient’s mental state, with particular emphasis on identifying depression, anxiety, agitation, panic attacks, severe insomnia, other mental disorders, and alcohol or drug abuse (many of these problems require specific treatment in addition to crisis intervention)
+Fully assessing the patient’s mental state, with particular emphasis on identifying depression, anxiety, agitation, panic attacks, severe insomnia, other mental disorders, and alcohol or drug use disorders (many of these problems require specific treatment in addition to crisis intervention)

-Thoroughly understanding personal and family relationships, which are often pertinent to the suicide attempt
+Thoroughly understanding personal and family relationships as well as social networks, which are often pertinent to the suicide attempt and follow-up treatment

 Interviewing close family members and friends